akauppi/GroundLevel-firebase-es/packages/app/APPROACH.md

 In the earlier times of the repo, Cloud Function Callables were used for a couple of things.
 However, they have one huge drawback: they are not available offline.

-FireStore is (it caches data), so the approach is to use Cloud Functions only in the background and do all cloud-client data exchange via Firestore.
+Firestore is (it caches data), so the approach is to use Cloud Functions only in the background and do all cloud-client data exchange via Firestore.

 When, later, we need to do some more real time dataflow, it's either Firebase Realtime Database or a message bus like PubSub.
 In such a case, we might need to prepare offline awareness ourselves, into the app. `#speculative`